OUR BLAWG!!!

 Greetings friends,

 Finally, after weeks of studying, I have free time.
 Theoretically, I COULD be studying right now, but frankly, I have decided that I have earned the right to a day off.
-It’s a national holiday, so nearly everything on campus is closed anyway, making this a perfect day to sit in a café (/the only café) with my laptop, my boyfriend, and my In Style magazine.
+It’s a national holiday, so nearly everything on campus is closed anyway, making this a perfect day to sit in a cafĂ© (/the only cafĂ©) with my laptop, my boyfriend, and my In Style magazine.
 I got a head start on relaxing yesterday and went to the pool with my buddy Suzie, where we talked about fall fashion, and all the beautiful things we can’t wear here…

 This past Monday, I wrote my 3rd midterm (they call them Minis here….which I guess is supposed to sound less scary than midterm).
 Despite honestly thinking that I had potentially failed, I was pleasantly surprised when my grade was released (A is for Denise is Accidently Awesome).
 Now, as a reward, I get to buy myself something online (up to $100 CAD), and have it shipped to my parent’s house.
 I do this every time I get an A. The goal is that I will do SO well in med school that I will have a heaving pile of presents waiting for me when I get home at Christmas, in addition to all the ones my spoiling parents buy me.
 I am having a hard time deciding what to buy myself this time...any suggestions?